oroinc/documentation/user/concept-guides/content-management/wysiwyg.rst

 .. image:: /user/img/concept-guides/content-management/add_tables.png
    :alt: Placing three columns inside the existing one

 To insert/delete the rows and columns inside the table, click the required cell and select the action from the settings bar that appears next to the cell.
-Keep in mind that when a user adds the table markup (cell joints, complex tables) via the |IcUpload| **Import** icon, the setting might be affected.
+Keep in mind that when a user adds the table markup (cell joints, complex tables) via the **</> Source Code** icon, the setting might be affected.

 .. image:: /user/img/concept-guides/content-management/table-settings.png
    :alt: Selecting the insert row before action from the cell's settings bar